Ferdinand Porsche (1875-1951)

 1875 September 3, Ferdinand Porsche, third of five children of Anton Porsche, was born in Maffersdorf, Reichenberg, Austro-Hungarian Empire (now Vratislavice nad Nisou, Liberec, Czech Republic).

 1889-1890 at the age of 14 Ferdinand was already performing experiments with electricity.
-However, his father was not very impressed with this.
-On the contrary, for a long time he tried to forbid his son from busying himself with “such nonsense”.
-Therefore, Ferdinand set up his secret workshop in his parents's house.
-Anton Porsche was the owner of a plumbing workshop and he expected Ferdinand to take over the family business after Ferdinand's older brother died.
+He fitted ice skates with battery-powered lights for example.
+However, his father tried to forbid his son from busying himself with “such nonsense”.
+Anton Porsche was the owner of a plumbing workshop and expected Ferdinand to take over the family business after Ferdinand's older brother Anton got killed in the workshop accident.
 But Ferdinand had other interests.
 Despite being fascinated by electricity, he completed both his plumber apprenticeship and the state trade school in Reichenberg.